buro9/microcosm/README.md

 ## Dependencies

-* Go1.7 (yes, really - we use the new context and HTTP/2)
+* Go1.7+
-* Memcached running on localhost:11211 (used by httpcache for the API)
+* Memcached running on localhost:11211 (the web client uses a httpcache transport for the API)
+* PostgreSQL 9.4+ with postgresql-contrib and the ltree module installed

 NB: I'm currently not vendoring and am using the latest of a few different things.
 I will add vendoring when things have settled and the list of packages we're using has stabilised.
 You'll need to `go get` a few things to get things running.